Sean Coyle (baseball): Boston Red Sox

 After a solid start in 2014 with Double-A Portland, Coyle then missed four weeks with a hamstring injury.
 Nevertheless, he was dominant after his activation in May, and excelled in June.
 In one particularly impressive stretch, he went 8-for-15 (.533) with five walks, four extra-base hits, and 11 RBI in a four-game series against the Reading Fightin Phils, winning a Player of the Week distinction (June 23–29).
 The month was capped when he posted a slash line of .348/.450/.652 with an organization-leading six home runs to earn Player of the Month honors, as well as his Futures Games and Eastern League All-Star Game selections on the same day.
 He hit .295/.371/.512 in 384 plate appearances in 2014, driving in 61 runs and scoring 60 times, while mashing 16 homers and stealing 13 bases.
 After that, he joined the Surprise Saguaros of the Arizona Fall League in the month of November.
 Coyle credited much of his success to the influence of former Red Sox catcher Rich Gedman, who served as his hitting instructor at Salem and coached him at Portland.

 In 2015 Coyle gained a promotion to the Triple-A Pawtucket Red Sox.
 He was rated as the Red Sox's No. 17 prospect in 2015, according to MLB.com.

+Coyle was designated for assignment by the Red Sox following the acquisition of Michael Martínez on July 8, 2016.

 Los Angeles Angels of Anaheim

-In mid-July 2016, Coyle was designated for assignment by the Red Sox.
-On July 18, he was claimed off waivers by the Los Angeles Angels of Anaheim.
+On July 18, 2016, Coyle was claimed off waivers by the Los Angeles Angels of Anaheim.
+He was designated for assignment following the promotion of Nick Buss on August 13.
+Coyle cleared waivers and was sent outright to the Double–A Arkansas Travelers on August 16.
+In 40 games for Arkansas, he hit .204/.278/.312 with three home runs and 13 RBI.
+Coyle elected free agency following the season on November 7.

 Baltimore Orioles

-On December 13, 2016, Coyle signed a minor league contract with the Baltimore Orioles organization.
-He was released on June 5, 2017.
+On December 13, 2016, Coyle signed a minor league contract with the Baltimore Orioles.
+In 42 appearances for the Double-A Bowie Baysox, he batted .187/.273/.306 with one home run, eight RBI, and two stolen bases.
+Coyle was released by the Orioles organization on June 5, 2017.